cssaheel/cssaheel.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student of the Computer Science department at Purdue University, I work under the supervision of Prof. Dongyan Xu and Prof. Berkay Celik.
+I am a Ph.D. student in the Computer Science department at Purdue University, I work under the supervision of Prof. Dongyan Xu and Prof. Berkay Celik.
 My research interests lie in the broad area of system security with a current focus on audit logging, forensic analysis, data provenance, and cyber-physical systems (industrial control systems).
 I specifically focus on designing and building innovative security frameworks through applying causality analysis, machine learning, natural language processing and program analysis techniques.

 Publications
 ============